hyperledger/indy-hipe/text/0162-frozen-ledgers/README.md

 * Implementation of this feature is possible because the catchup of the config ledger happens before catchup of other ledgers.
 * We were nervous that removing transactions would break foreign keys in auth_rules, but our testing showed that this is not an issue.
 * Frozen ledgers cannot be unfrozen, but dropped ledgers can be replaced by creating a new ledger with a different ledger ID.
+* Data from frozen ledgers will not be propagated to new nodes in the pool during catchup.

 ### Implementation steps:
 1. Implement LEDGERS_FREEZE transaction handler that will write information about frozen ledger to state.